-As a former military kid and now raising our military children, I am quite aware of how a military parent impacts the entire family.
+As a former military kid and now raising our military children, I am quite aware of how a parent serving in the military impacts the entire family.
 Our children have spent their whole lives living in communities outside of a military base.
 Unfortunately, our decision means placing our children in schools and communities not always familiar with how to help military children adapt.

-My responsibility as a military spouse and parent has been to help educate our church family, teachers, and community on strategies to support our children.
+My responsibility and privilege as a military spouse and parent has been to help educate our church family, teachers, and community on strategies to support our children.

 - There are almost 1.4 million children in the U.S. between the ages of 4 and 18 with a parent serving in the military.